CodoPixel/JSTable/README.md

 ## BreakPointCell()

-Each line (in `cells`) must have the same number of cells as the first line Therefore, you can put fake cells with `BreakPointCell()` instead of a classic cell.
+Each line (in `cells`) must have the same number of cells as the first line.
+Therefore, you can put fake cells with `BreakPointCell()` instead of a classic cell.
 This is useful if you want to use `rowspan` or `colspan`.
 Just like this:

 ```
 var table = new JSTable({